mayamakesmaya/java-1/README.md

   - CreatePaymentUrl               : Create payment URL on our HPP 2.API
   - HttpPost
-    - CreatePaymentAPI             : Create a payment via our API
+    - CreatePaymentAPI             : Create a payment via our API using HTTP Post
-    - CreatePaymentCSE             : Create a Client-Side Encrypted payment
+    - CreatePaymentCSE             : Create a Client-Side Encrypted payment using HTTP Post
   - Soap
-    - CreatePaymentAPI             : Create a payment via our API
+    - CreatePaymentAPI             : Create a payment via our API using SOAP
-    - CreatePaymentCSE             : Create a Client-Side Encrypted payment 3.Notifications
+    - CreatePaymentCSE             : Create a Client-Side Encrypted payment using SOAP 3.Notifications
   - HttpPost
     - NotificationServer           : Receive our notifications using HTTP Post